 Food related issues are at the heart of my life's work.
 I was fortunate to be introduced to nutritionist and cook, Adele Davis, by a friend's mother while still in high school.
 I followed her lead and gave up processed foods, hydrogenated fats and refined sugar.
 I was active in the food coop movement, cooking for many years at the Seward Café, a worker owned collective in Minneapolis and eventually opened a restaurant of my own.

-Jenise’s Jammers donates monthly to Seattle Bike Works, which is a pretty sweet non-profit that promotes bicycling, donates bicycles to youth, offers “Earn A Bike” classes to kids, and impacts hundreds of youth in the local Seattle area through their camps and community partnerships.
+Bike Works - Jenise’s Jammers donates monthly to Bike Works, a non-profit that promotes bicycling, donates bicycles to youth, offers “Earn A Bike” classes to kids, and impacts hundreds of youth in the local Seattle area through their camps and community partnerships.
 Their mission is to promote the bicycle as a vehicle for change to empower youth and build resilient communities.

 KEXP - community powered radio!
 Twice a year KEXP volunteers answer phones during the stations fund drive.
 We love donating food to feed these glorious people collecting money to keep the best radio station in the world on the air!

 Other donation recipients:

 Seattle Made (We are members!)